Posted by Darrell Nicholson at 10:05AM - Comments: (9)

-As our long-term test of sanitation hose winds its way through another long, hotóand progressively smellierósummer, it is a good time to think about ways to keep your plumbing system from becoming an olfactory horror.
-Here are some of the tips that hose manufacturers shared with us as we launched our test of sanitation hose last summer.
+As our long-term test of sanitation hose makes its way through another long, hotóand progressively smellierósummer, it is a good time to think about ways to keep your plumbing system from becoming an olfactory horror.
+Here are some of the tips that hose manufacturers shared with us when we launched our test of sanitation hose.

 Hose routing: Always slope pipes and hoses toward the holding tank after the initial rise.
 Any hose will eventually permeate if sewage is left standing in it.
 If long runs are unavoidable, consider using well-secured Schedule 40 PVC pipeónot DWV (drain-waste-vent) PVC, which has thinner walls.